eunjae-lee/vuex-dry/README.md

 ## Interested?

-Let's go read the full document.
-Let me show you how easy to access/handle arrays and objects.
+Let me show you how easy you can access/handle arrays and objects with `vuex-dry`.

 And you will see how to map those getters in your component and you even can map a specific nested property of an object.